GET IN TOUCH : 01484 821 500

 Can I be a beneficiary and an executor of a will?

-Yes, there is absolutely no reason why anyone benefiting from a will cannot also be an executor.
+Yes, there is absolutely no reason why anyone benefiting from a Will cannot also be an executor.
 The individual will need to be over 18 years of age and willing to be an executor.
 It’s important that you have this conversation with the friends or family members involved first.

 WHY CHOOSE US?

-By choosing Ramsdens Solicitors to help you write your will, you can rest assured that your case will be handled with utmost care and sensitivity.
+By choosing Ramsdens Solicitors to help you write your Will, you can rest assured that your case will be handled with utmost care and sensitivity.
 We are a Law Society-accredited solicitor, and have also been ranked in the Legal 500.
 Our expertise means you can rely on the highest standard of legal advice throughout the will writing process.

 We provide: